KStoums/Backupped/README.md

 # Introduction

-Backupped is a backup tool that includes two types of backup.
+Backupped is a backup tool that includes two types of backup.<br>
-1 " Full OS backup
+1. Full OS backup
-2 " Backup via a specified path
+2. Backup via a specified path

 Once the backup is finished, a .tar file will be created and will contain all your data.